 These groups are organized to assist patrons with research needs in a specific area.
-All group meetings are held at the Washington, D.C.
-Family History Center and are open to all who are interested.
+All group meetings are sponsored by the Washington, D.C.
+Family Search Center and are open to all who are interested.
+Currently, groups meet via Zoom.
+For additional information, send an email to email@example.com.

 African-American: Focus on all aspects of African-American research.